Demystifying embedded finance

-The world of banking is rapidly changing.
-Customers are now able to have a banking relationship with the company they’re getting goods or services from, instead of banks themselves.
+The world of finance is rapidly changing.
+Customers are now able to have a finance relationship with the company they’re getting goods or services from, instead of financial institutions themselves.

 Many non-financial services businesses have integrated financial services into their apps and software to enhance their offering.
 Money can now move around more quickly, cheaply and often without anyone noticing.
 As a result, businesses are able to offer new services and smoother user experiences.